Non-Resident Tax Reporting

 Non-resident aliens file their US returns on Form 1040-NR, US Non-resident Alien Income Tax Return, and only report income earned or derived from US sources on the return.
 While wage income is usually taxed at the same graduated rates applicable to US citizens and resident aliens, portfolio income such as interest, dividends, and capital gains is generally taxed at a flat 30% rate.

 In some cases, a lower rate is applicable via an income tax treaty with the non-resident alien’s home country.

 Can a Person Be Both a Resident Alien and a Non-Resident Alien in the Same Tax Year?

 Yes, an individual can be both a resident alien and a non-resident alien in the same tax year if they meet the substantial presence test during the year and arrive in or depart from the US part-way through a year.
 Individuals who fit that scenario are classified as dual-status aliens.

 For example, if they begin their US tax residency in 2023, they must file their 2023 US returns on Form 1040 with a Form 1040-NR attachment.
 If they end their US tax residency in 2023, they will file their returns on Form 1040-NR with a Form 1040 attachment.
 Income reported on Form 1040-NR will only be US-source income for the non-resident period, while income reported on Form 1040 will include the worldwide income for the resident period.

 Green card holders are usually classified as dual-status aliens in the year in which they first receive their green cards, as well as in the year their green cards are revoked.

-Need to File a Non-resident Alien Return or a Dual-Status Return?
+Need to File a Non-resident Alien Return or a Dual-Status Return this 2024?